MicrosoftDocs/azure-docs/articles/media-services/live-video-analytics-edge/use-intel-grpc-vas-tutorial.md

 Review additional challenges for advanced users:

 * Use an [IP camera](https://en.wikipedia.org/wiki/IP_camera) that has support for RTSP instead of using the RTSP simulator.
 You can search for IP cameras that support RTSP on the [ONVIF conformant](https://www.onvif.org/conformant-products/) products page.
 Look for devices that conform with profiles G, S, or T.
-* Use an AMD64 or x64 Linux device instead of an Azure Linux VM.
+* Use an Intel x64 Linux device instead of an Azure Linux VM.
 This device must be in the same network as the IP camera.
 You can follow the instructions in [Install Azure IoT Edge runtime on Linux](../../iot-edge/how-to-install-iot-edge.md).
 Then register the device with Azure IoT Hub by following instructions in [Deploy your first IoT Edge module to a virtual Linux device](../../iot-edge/quickstart-linux.md).